smartdevicelink/sdl_requirements/detailed_docs/TRS/iAP over BT/iAP_over_BT_re-connection.md

 and `<UUID>` and `<appID>` parameters match with closed session

 SDL must:
-- consider such app as re-registered app
+- consider such application as re-registered
 - update data in PolicyTable (`<device_identifier>` section)
 - send UpdateDeviceList to HMI